Alexandra Boggs

 • Women’s Transportation Seminar

-• Phi Kappa Phi, Top 10% of Class Honor Society , 2015
+• Phi Kappa Phi, Class Honor Society, 2015

-• Tau Beta Pi, Engineering Honor Society , 2015
+• Tau Beta Pi, Engineering Honor Society, 2015

 • Chi Epsilon, Civil Engineering Honor Society, 2011